Control

 This is the day-to-day screen for running a game — you watch the room, send hints, and keep the session on time.
 You don’t configure or design a game here; that happens in the Editor.

-The three regions
+The regions of the page

 1. The control dock